 It can be quite a daunting process to pump.
 But if you become more familiar with the process, it will become much easier and more efficient for you to do.

-Here’s our top tips on how to pump and ensure great success:
+Here are our top tips on how to pump and ensure great success:

 - Be informed.
 Do some research on breast pumping basics.
 There are videos or training that can help you learn the ropes much easier.

 - The ambiance is everything.
 If you’re less stressed and you feel more relaxed, you will feel more at ease with pumping.
 Choose a nice and quiet area for you to sit and pump.

 - Pumping might take a bit long, so be sure to have something to nibble while you pump.
 A wholesome snack such as fruit or nuts would be perfect.

 - Prepare your pump.
 Get your electric breast pump ready and check the batteries to be sure they’re working.
 You should also keep your hands clean before you begin pumping.